wavefrontHQ/docs/pages/doc/logging_faq.md

 Use the methods listed below to track the incoming log data and the number of logs blocked by the proxy:

-### Step 1: See the Data on the Predefined Logs Stats Charts
+### See the Data on the Predefined Logs Stats Charts

 1. Select **Dashboards** > **All Dashboards**.
 1. Search for **Operations for Applications Service and Proxy Data** in the search bar, and click the dashboard.